 Our guide explained to us that the piglets would be taken to someone’s backyard to grow into full-size pigs before they were killed.
 Obviously, it didn't make us feel better.
 It hurt us deeply.
 And, we can’t pretend it didn’t affect our experience at the market in a negative way.

 Sadly what you see is what you get.
 In this part of the world sights such as these are out there in the open instead of being far removed in the distance the way they are in the Western world.

 After the market, we got in a van that took us to the garden and kitchen where the actual cooking class was going to be taking place.
 The garden is an oasis that lays about 45 minutes outside of Ubud and is extremely beautiful and peaceful.

-All of the vegetables and plants that are grown in the garden are 100% organic and what is not used for the cooking class is sold at local organic markets around the area which means that there is zero food waste.
+All of the vegetables and plants that are grown in the garden are 100% organic.
+Even more impressive is that whatever is not used for the cooking class is sold at local organic markets around the area, which means zero food waste.

 Our guide took us on a tour of the garden and pointed out the different plants, herbs, fruits, and vegetable that were growing.
 We were also given the opportunity to harvest some of the ingredients we would use to cook such as lemongrass, bay leaves, and kaffir lime.

 Learning How to Cook Balinese Food in Ubud

 After touring the garden we returned to our cooking stations where we drank fresh organic Balinese coffee (kopi) straight from the garden.
 We also learned more about the vegan food we would be preparing.